Arsenic: Chemistry

 Arsenic has a similar electronegativity and ionization energies to its lighter pnictogen congener phosphorus and therefore readily forms covalent molecules with most of the nonmetals.
 Though stable in dry air, arsenic forms a golden-bronze tarnish upon exposure to humidity which eventually becomes a black surface layer.
 When heated in air, arsenic oxidizes to arsenic trioxide; the fumes from this reaction have an odor resembling garlic.
 This odor can be detected on striking arsenide minerals such as arsenopyrite with a hammer.
 It burns in oxygen to form arsenic trioxide and arsenic pentoxide, which have the same structure as the more well-known phosphorus compounds, and in fluorine to give arsenic pentafluoride.
 Arsenic makes arsenic acid with concentrated nitric acid, arsenous acid with dilute nitric acid, and arsenic trioxide with concentrated sulfuric acid; however, it does not react with water, alkalis, or non-oxidising acids.
-Arsenic reacts with metals to form arsenides, though these are not ionic compounds containing the As^{3−} ion as the formation of such an anion would be highly endothermic and even the group 1 arsenides have properties of intermetallic compounds.
+Arsenic reacts with metals to form arsenides, though these are not ionic compounds containing the As(3−) ion as the formation of such an anion would be highly endothermic and even the group 1 arsenides have properties of intermetallic compounds.
 Like germanium, selenium, and bromine, which like arsenic succeed the 3d transition series, arsenic is much less stable in the +5 oxidation state than its vertical neighbors phosphorus and antimony, and hence arsenic pentoxide and arsenic acid are potent oxidizers.

 Compounds

 Compounds of arsenic resemble, in some respects, those of phosphorus, which occupies the same group (column) of the periodic table.
 The most common oxidation states for arsenic are: −3 in the arsenides, which are alloy-like intermetallic compounds, +3 in the arsenites, and +5 in the arsenates and most organoarsenic compounds.
-Arsenic also bonds readily to itself as seen in the square As4(3-) ions in the mineral skutterudite.
+Arsenic also bonds readily to itself as seen in the square As_{4}(3-) ions in the mineral skutterudite.
 In the +3 oxidation state, arsenic is typically pyramidal owing to the influence of the lone pair of electrons.